Bill Callahan did not take a discount to join Brian Callahan with Titans

 The timing for Callahan and the Titans couldn't have worked out any better.
 Brian Callahan confirmed that he and his father discussed the possibility of joining forces the previous cycle had he been hired by the Indianapolis Colts or Arizona Cardinals, two teams that interviewed him for their vacancy in 2023.
 The Callahan's had agreed to continue their careers on separate paths at that point.

 "We had this conversation the year prior when I interviewed with the Indianapolis Colts and Arizona Cardinals during the previous cycle," Callahan added.
 "I went back for a second interview in Indianapolis and they asked about my dad.
 Him and I had already spoken and he was really happy in Cleveland.
 He loved working for Kevin Stefanski.
 He wanted me to do it on my own.
-After watching my press conference [in Nashville] on television, he [changed his mind] and felt compelled to come help his son get his first program off the ground."
+After watching my press conference on television, he and felt compelled to come help his son get his first program off the ground."

 Callahan certainly has his work cut out for him after the Titans allowed 64 sacks last season.
 Together, the Callahan's and offensive coordinator Nick Holz are implementing a new scheme with four new expected starters across the offensive line.
 Bill Callahan is helping first-round pick J.C.
 Latham make the transition from right to left tackle.